andrewchungxam/Mechanics-of-the-Bot-Framework-v4/README.md

 		}
 ```
-Then you'll see later the following logic:
+Then you'll see later the following logic:<br />
-If the dialogs are popped off the stack and the dictionary key/value pair exists "didTypeName"/"name" --> Start the NameWaterfallDialog.
+If the dialogs are popped off the stack and the dictionary key/value pair exists "didTypeName"/"name" --> Start the NameWaterfallDialog.<br />
-If the dialogs are popped off the stack or didn't exist in the first place and the dictionary key/value pair is not there --> Start the RootWaterfallDialog else continue whatever dialog is happening.
+If the dialogs are popped off the stack or didn't exist in the first place and the dictionary key/value pair is not there --> Start the RootWaterfallDialog else continue whatever dialog is happening. <br />

 Exercise:
 * Notice how the dialogs are canceled (dialogContext.CancelAllDialogsAsync).
 There are two other options commented out below it.

-### REFERENCE:
+### REFERENCE PROJECTS:
 ### 3) Reference03-ReferencesToImportantSamples

 If you look in the above project - you'll see one file that references three projects from the official Microsoft samples.